billsardine/photoapp/README.md

 App for home photo catalog using PhotoPrism and MariaDB

-Use .env to pass secrets to the contatiner.
+Use .env to pass secrets to the container.
 Sample file is named env-example